 No effective treatment for smallpox currently exists.
 Doctors can offer supportive care.
-Steps will be taken to prevent spread to others.
+Steps will be taken to prevent the spread to others.

 Fluids are given.
 The skin is kept clean.
 Medications can help control fever and pain.
 Antibiotics do not work against viruses.
 They may be given if other infections develop.